modularml/mojo/CONTRIBUTING.md

 - Changes that do not align with the published roadmap or the core principles of the standard library.
-- Code without tests — especially for core primitives.
+- Code without tests—especially for core primitives.
 - Changes that break existing API or implicit behavior semantics.
 - Changes where the contributors’ favorite feature or system isn’t being used and they submit a change unilaterally switching the project to use it.
 For